220425-Reston-NET/Training-Code/Wk4-SQL/Notes/Readme.md

 * A class that is used to read what is exactly given to you when you execute a SQL statement
 * Since C# only understands classes and objects while SQL only understands tables, this class is the middle man that will provide the conversion tools required to convert SQL datatypes to C# datatypes
 * You still have to map things manually but at least you can grab the data and convert it into datatypes that C# understands
-### DataSet
-* Class made to support the disconnected architecture of ADO.NET
-* Instead of SqlDataReader reading from the database to get information, DataSet will actually store information from the database into the memory of your computer
-* It will also store any special constraints in each column and the relationships between tables
-* Since it stores that information in your computer, you don't need a constant connection to the database
-* You can relate it to DVCS and CVCS
-    * Distributed Version Control System stores the application so you can have your own local repository
-    * Centralized Version Control System needs a constant connection to the remote repository to change it

 ## SqlDataAdapter
-* A class that we don't need to use (mostly because the other classes I stated above already uses this class to do their operations) but it is the actual class that stores information in a DataSet after grabbing information from a database
+* A class that we don't need to use but it is the actual class that stores information in a DataSet after grabbing information from a database
+* Not only that, it can also perform some query statements to also update the database (It is like a 2 in 1 a combination between SqlDataReader and SqlCommand)
+* Difference is it stores the info in a Dataset and follows the disconnect architecture type
 * Essentially it is the translator that converts SQL table into C# object (which is the DataSet)
+    * With added benefit of also performing some database operations as well
+### DataSet
+* This is the actual model that SqlDataAdapter uses to store a "table" in C#
+* You can think of it as a representation of a in-memory table in SQL but in C#

 # Architecture of ADO.NET
 * Ha!
 I scared you there for a second, no we don't need to know another architecture and how they structured and make ADO.net work